stherrienaspnet/ngRadialGauge/README.md

 ```

 If you would like to help me to improve this control, notify me about any bug or just ask a for a new feature request feel free to contact me at stherrienaspnet@gmail.com.

+*A Special thanks to Frank Thelen who bring this project to bower!